ezbz/graphitus/README.md

 * Below is an example dashboard configuration:

     	{
-    		"_id": "ops.MySQL", <-- the groupd.id of the document, provides an easy scheme for grouping dashboards "title": "MySQL Production Cluster", <-- give a title to page "columns": 2, <-- the number of charts in a row side by side, mostly 2 or 4 "user": "erezmazor", <-- owner
+    		"title": "MySQL Production Cluster", <-- give a title to page "columns": 2, <-- the number of charts in a row side by side, mostly 2 or 4 "user": "erezmazor", <-- owner